eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 We generally support amd64 (_i.e._ standard 64-bit Intel/AMD cpus, sometimes also called x86_64) for
 the current Ubuntu LTS release and its predecessor release (more on this [here](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#what-about-other-architectures-besides-x86_64)).
 We use 'r-release' just like CRAN.
-So currently the 'focal' 20.04 LTS, 'jammy' 22.04 LTS and 'noble' 24.04 releases are fully supported.
-We are now also starting to support arm64 on 'noble' 24.04 taking advantage of arm64-based runners at GitHub Actions.
+So generally support the two most current LTS releases: currently 'jammy' 22.04 LTS and 'noble' 24.04 releases are fully supported.
+The 'focal' 20.04 LTS release was the first one supported, and remains avaialble but (as of July 2025) no longer receives new updates.
+We also support arm64 on 'noble' 24.04 taking advantage of arm64-based runners at GitHub Actions.

 Support for additional cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.
 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 P3M/PPM/RSPM now appears to also support Debian which could be added at some later point.

-Current versions are built under R 4.4.* and R 4.5.0 and are usable under 4.4.* and 4.5.0.
+Current versions are built under R 4.4.* and R 4.5.* and are usable under 4.4.* and 4.5.*.
 BioConductor release 3.21 packages are provided when required by CRAN packages for focal, jammy, and noble.
 Binaries were initially R 4.4.* based and are now built under R 4.5.0.
 Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.